 Professional Poker Play

 Poker is played professionally, and championship bracelets (and millions of dollars) have been awarded to winners of large-scale tournament events in each poker discipline each summer in Las Vegas, Nevada, for almost 40 years.
 For the first time in history, the World Series of Poker awarded a championship bracelet outside the United States in September 2007 in a GBP 10,000 buy-in Texas Hold ’em event held in London, England.
 The event was won by Annette Obrestad, a then 18-year-old Norwegian woman.

 Poker’s burgeoning popularity over the last few years has attributed a celebrity status to the game’s top professional players.
 Poker pros like Daniel Negreanu, Phil Hellmuth, Doyle Brunson, Phil Ivey, Mike Matusow, Sammy Farha, Barry Greenstein, Jennifer Harman, Johnny Chan, and Scotty Nguyen, among others, have become household names.
 These players, known for multiple World Series of Poker championship tournament titles, regularly compete in the highest stakes cash games in the world in “Bobby’s Room”, a luxury poker area within the Bellagio Casino in Las Vegas.

 Robbie founded Cardplayerlifestyle.com in 2009.
-A veteran poker writer and presenter, Robbie hosts The Orbit, a first-of-its-kind roundtable discussion live broadcast on Twitch.tv/poker featuring poker’s biggest names and personalities, as well as the CardsChat Podcast.
-In 2019, Robbie translated the autobiography of poker legend Eli Elezra (Pulling the Trigger) from Hebrew into English.
-Robbie’s “Running […]
+A veteran poker writer and presenter, Robbie has hosted multiple poker podcasts over the years, including Top Pair, the Red Chip Poker Podcast, The Orbit, and currently the CardsChat Podcast.
+In 2019, Robbie translated the autobiography of Poker Hall of Famer Eli Elezra (Pulling the Trigger) from Hebrew into English. […]